Welcome to my selection of interesting legal news and updates. Grab a teabag, some hot water and enjoy!

 The Petitioners’ position is EU law does not preclude a Member State, during any negotiation period while the Treaties continue to apply to it, from revoking in accordance with that State’s constitutional requirements any such Article 50(2) TEU notification.
 The Petitioners submit that it is of central importance to the European Union, and to its peoples, and to it citizens, that this is so.Paragraph 2

-Their arguments are powerful and they make it clear that if the Treaty were interpreted in a way that meant a Member State would have to ‘get back in line’ and ask to re-join the EU if the Article 50 notice were withdrawn this would be an affront to the core values upon which the EU was founded.
+They emphasised that if the Treaty were interpreted in a way that meant a Member State would have to ‘get back in line’ and ask to re-join the EU if the Article 50 notice were withdrawn, this would be an affront to the core values upon which the EU was founded.
 Specifically they argue that such an interpretation would:

 …be incompatible with the values of respect for human dignity, freedom, democracy, equality, the rule of law and respect for human rights upon which the EU is founded: Article 2 TEU.
 It would fail to respect essential State functions: Article 4(2) TEU.
 It would be contrary to the principles of sincere cooperation and of full mutual respect between the Union and the Member States: Article 4(3) TEU.
 And it would jeopardise the attainment of the Union’s objective of “creating an ever closer union among the peoples of Europe, in which decisions are taken as closely as possible to the citizen in accordance with the principle of subsidiarity”: Article 4(3) TEU and Recital to its Preamble.Paragraph 4